November 30, 2012

 Colloquium Speaker: 2012 Hart Prize Winners

-Martin T. Ozimek and Christopher J. Scott
+Research: Martin T. Ozimek and Christopher J. Scott

-G. Scott Peacock, Derek C. Fulk, Kevin H. Gormally, Cory R. Lorenz, David N. Barsic, Melissa A. Jones, Robert M. Patterson, and William R. Gray
+Development: G. Scott Peacock, Derek C. Fulk, Kevin H. Gormally, Cory R. Lorenz, David N. Barsic, Melissa A. Jones, Robert M. Patterson, and William R. Gray

-Synopsis: The overall goal for the IR&D Program is to help position the Laboratory to make critical contributions to critical challenges in current and planned business areas through research and development.
+The overall goal for the IR&D Program is to help position the Laboratory to make critical contributions to critical challenges in current and planned business areas through research and development.
 The Hart Prizes were established to recognize significant contributions to the Laboratory’s IR&D Program.
-This colloquium features the three IR&D Projects recently selected in 2012 to receive the Hart Prizes for excellence in research and development for FY2011.
+This colloquium features the two IR&D Projects recently selected in 2012 to receive the Hart Prizes for excellence in research and development for FY2011.

 Hart Prize for Research: Capture and Control about Planetary Satellites and Asteroids Using Dynamical Systems Theory

 The NASA and National Research Council’s Planetary Decadal Survey acknowledged that software is not sufficiently advanced to properly address mission designs about small, non-spherical bodies.
 The project has developed software that now generates high-fidelity, end-to-end low-thrust, non-Keplerian trajectories about any size objects within the solar system.
 This particular methodology is relatively new to the astrodynamics community.

 Investigators: Martin T. Ozimek and Christopher J. Scott

 Hart Prize for Development: Automated Passive Sonar Signal Processing; Development of Shallow Water Autonomous DCL Systems